-EN individuals carry high titer of antibodies against BmVAL-I and BmALT-2
+3.1.
+EN individuals carry high titer of antibodies against BmVAL-1 and BmALT-2

-Significant anti-BmVAL-1 and anti-BmALT-2 IgG antibodies were present in the sera of EN subjects compared with MF subjects (P < 0.01) and CP subjects (P < 0.005) (Figure 2A).
+Significant anti-BmVAL-1 and anti-BmALT-2 IgG antibodies were present in the sera of EN subjects compared to MF subjects (p < 0.01) and CP subjects (p < 0.005) (Figure 2A).
 NEN subjects did not carry IgG antibodies against both the antigens.
 Subsequent analysis of the IgG isotype of antibodies in the sera of EN subjects showed that antiBmVAL-1 and antiBmALT-2 antibodies were predominantly of IgG1 and IgG3 isotypes (Figure 2B).

-High titer of antibody responses in the sera of immunized mice
+3.2.
+High titer of antibody responses in the sera of immunized mice: